thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game ships are in *ships.dat* file which is in *data* directory.
-- To remove existing ship from game, you can delete it from *ships.dat* or in modification file add tag `ship` with attribute `index` which value will be index of ship to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing ship, you can do it in *ships.dat* file in *data* directory or in modification file (better option) add tag `ship` with attribute `index` which value will be index of selected ship and attribute `action`.
+Then if you modify existing ship, add changed values.

 ### Ship data structure
 - Each ship is between `ship` tags.